Sshahr/new/content/research/_index.md

 - **Race, Marriage, and Social Security Wealth: Evidence from the HRS**
   Using Health and Retirement Study (HRS) microdata and percentile regression analysis to examine how race and marital history drive inequality in retirement outcomes.

-- **Reforming Survivor Benefits: Welfare and Distributional Effects of Eliminating Marriage-Based Benefits**
+- **Welfare and Distributional Effects of Eliminating Marriage-Based Benefits**
   A quantitative analysis of how removing spousal benefits and reallocating funds impacts retirement outcome and labor supply of different household types.